The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake: Halo tracers

-The observed apparent g magnitude and the absolute magnitude from the isochrone, at a given (g-i) color, were used to derive the distance modulus between each tracer and each of the isochrones in the grid.
-The final distance for each tracer was calculated as the average distance modulus across the entire isochrone grid, thus computing distances without preference for any population, and incorporating the uncertainty associated with this choice.
+We utilize the (g - i) color of each tracer star to interpolate its absolute magnitude from the isochrones in the previously described grid.
+Using the observed apparent g magnitude, we then derive the distance modulus between each tracer and each isochrone in the grid described above.
+We calculate the distance for each tracer as the average distance modulus across the entire isochrone grid, utilizing a flat prior within the metallicity and age range described above.
+The distance error corresponds to the $1\sigma$ standard deviation across the grid.
+The typical distance error for nMSTO and RGB sources is ~ 10\% and ~ 25\% respectively.
+We emphasize that precise distances are not required for our analysis.

-Utilizing the previously computed distances, we selected a total of 102 giants and 309 nMSTO stars between 60 - 100 kpc in Galactocentric distance, that will be used in subsequent analysis.
-Of the RGB sample 5, 17, 32 and 48 are found in Tiles 1, 2, 3 and 4 respectively, for the nMSTO sample 44, 54, 94 and 117 are found in Tiles 1, 2, 3 and 4 respectively.
+Utilizing the previously computed distances, we selected a total of 102 giants and 309 nMSTO stars between 60 - 100 kpc in Galactocentric distance, that will be used in subsequent analysis, for a full breakdown in line of sight, see table \ref{tab:star_counts}.
+Of the RGB sample 5, 17, 32 and 48 are found in Tiles 1, 2, 3 and 4 respectively, for the nMSTO sample 44, 54, 94 and 117 are found in Tiles 1, 2, 3, and 4 respectively.